 - Cocoa and Carob: Feel free to adjust the amount of carob or cocoa that you use to your taste.
 Using the full amount gives a really rich taste, while half of it provides a nice mellow flavor.
 If you really want to “go for the gusto,” double it.
 You can use organic carob powder instead of cocoa if you like.

 - Beans: I typically use organic black beans for this, but technically you could use any bean you like.
 I have friends who have used organic pintos, and organic kidneys would work as well.
 Really, there isn't any reason any type of bean that would not work.
 Please try to de-gas your beans.

-- Use coconut oil w/o either coconut flavor or taste – i.e. expeller pressed – to avoid excessive coconut flavor.
+- Coconut Oil Information: Use coconut oil w/o either coconut flavor or taste – i.e. expeller pressed – to avoid excessive coconut flavor.

-- You can substitute any granulated or liquid sweetener for the “low carb sweetener” mentioned in the recipe card.
+- Sweetener Options: You can substitute any granulated or liquid sweetener for the “low carb sweetener” mentioned in the recipe card.
 The resulting product should be fine!
 See How to Use Stevia or this post on Substituting Sweeteners for more ideas.

 - Trim Healthy Mama: If you are on the Trim Healthy Mama plan, this is a crossover.

 Silky Smooth Bean Fudge